-With his rapid retreat from Leipzig, Napoleon would survive to fight another day, but his dominance of Europe would not.
+Upon his rapid retreat from Leipzig, Napoleon would live to fight another day, but his dominance of Europe was effectively over.
 Despite his efforts to forge lasting alliances, the empire he had created in the crucible of war could not survive outside the white heat of his bright, ascendant star, which had now clearly fallen into decline.
-As Allied armies advanced upon the French frontier, from the Low Countries to Spain the emerging nations of the continent readily embraced the new notion of “liberation” formulated by Austria’s Prince Metternich.
+As Allied armies advanced upon the French frontier, from the Low Countries to Spain the emerging nations of the continent embraced the new notion of “liberation” formulated by Austria’s Prince Metternich.
 (The ability of proponents of the old order to co-opt the language of the revolution provides a study in political legerdemain.)
-In France itself, a majority of the population remained loyal to Napoleon, but the heavy hand of war had left the country exhausted, and political opposition to the regime quickly gained new momentum.
+In France itself, a majority of the population remained loyal to Napoleon, but the heavy hand of war had left the country exhausted, and political opposition to the regime readily gained new momentum.

 Responding to fears that he was prepared to destroy the country for the sake of his own dynastic ambitions, Napoleon delivered a speech to a joint session of the legislature in which he assured the people’s representatives that in carrying on the war he sought only to establish France’s “natural frontiers” (the traditional territory of 1792, plus the left bank of the Rhine).
 To reinforce a perception of the popular basis for the war, he offered to reveal all negotiations with the Allies to both chambers of the legislature for their approval.
 The proposal was quickly endorsed by the Senate, but an overwhelming majority of the lower house called for further guarantees that the rights of the people would be respected.
 Thinking to have made a magnanimous gesture and fully expecting the unanimous support of a grateful nation, Napoleon was outraged by the apparent lack of trust in his leadership.
 As he saw it, the representatives were seeking to use a moment of national crisis to enhance their political power, and like Louis XVI before him, he summarily adjourned the offending body.
 The Revolution had come full circle.